-The State of Tennessee was originally a part of North Carolina and was claimed as a hunting-ground by the Chickasaw, Choctaw, Shawnee, and the Six Nations of the Iroquois.
+The State of Tennessee was originally a part of North Carolina and was claimed as a hunting ground by the Chickasaw, Choctaw, Shawnee, and the Six Nations of the Iroquois.
 No tribe made it a fixed habitation except for the Cherokee, who dwelt in the extreme southeast part.
-Earl Loudon, governor of Virginia, sent Andrew Lewis to the region in 1756 to plant a settlement, and he built Fort Loudon, on the Tennessee River, about 30 miles from present-day Knoxville.
+Earl Loudon, governor of Virginia, sent Andrew Lewis to the region in 1756 to plant a settlement.
+He built Fort Loudon on the Tennessee River, about 30 miles from present-day Knoxville.
 The fort was besieged by Indians in 1760 and captured, with its inhabitants being murdered or reduced to captivity.
 However, armed men from Virginia and North Carolina retook the fort in 1761 and worked with the Indians for peace.

 Immigrants from North Carolina, led by James Bobinson, settled on the Watauga River, one of the Tennessee River’s headstreams, in 1708.
-It was on lands of the Cherokee, from whom the settlers obtained an eight-year lease in 1771.
-They organized themselves and adopted a code of laws signed by each adult individual of the colony.
+It was on the lands of the Cherokee, from whom the settlers obtained an eight-year lease in 1771.
+They organized themselves and adopted a code of laws signed by each adult in the colony.

 Others soon joined them and extended settlements down the Holston River valley and over intervening ridges to the Clinch River and one or two other streams.
 Yet others penetrated Powell Valley and began a settlement in the southwest corner of Virginia.